 You’re not covered for

 - Pre-existing medical conditions.
+However, in certain circumstances cover may be considered.
 If you have a pre-existing medical condition, you can apply to have it considered any time by completing a Medical Risk Assessment form.

 - Contraception appointments and prescriptions.

 - Pregnancy, childbirth and abortion.

 - Medical check-ups required to get your visa.

 - Car insurance.